Siphon880gh/wp-icon-plugin/context.md

 ## Project Overview

 **What it does:**
-A WordPress plugin that enables site administrators to upload custom cursor images with animations and visual effects through a beautiful modern admin interface.
-The plugin features a card-based UI with progressive disclosure, automatically optimizes uploaded images to a user-selected size (16px to 64px), supports six animation types (pulse, spin, bounce, shake, glow, click), visual effects (blend modes, drop shadows), and provides an intuitive workflow with organized settings sections and a unified save button.
+A WordPress plugin that enables site administrators to manage multiple custom cursor images through a carousel-based gallery interface.
+Create unlimited cursors, each with its own name, image, animations, and visual effects.
+Navigate between cursors using left/right arrow buttons, create new cursors with one click, and use unique ID-based shortcodes to display specific cursors on different pages.
+Features a beautiful modern admin interface with card-based UI, progressive disclosure, automatic image optimization (16px to 64px), six animation types, visual effects (blend modes, drop shadows), and an intuitive carousel workflow.

 **Tech Stack:**
 - **Backend:** PHP 7.0+ (WordPress plugin architecture)